CakeDC/users-example/README.md

 # CakeDC Users Example

-An example project using CakeDC/Users plugin to help how to use it.
+An example application using CakeDC/Users, with social login, two-factor authentication, reCaptcha and Rbac rules configured.

 ## Installation